Day 2 – Journey’s End

 These flowers bloom near my first road crossing.

 I meet two middle aged women, going north on a day hike.
-One of them will complete the entire LT today, having patched together numerous day hikes and section hikes.
+One of them will complete the entire Long Trail today, having patched together numerous day hikes and section hikes.
 Congratulations are exchanged.

 There’s already rough, steeply undulating terrain, and the path is riddled with roots.